casualsurvivors/casualsurvivors.github.io/content/sons of the forest/guides/stun gun/index.md

 ![Sons of the Forest Stun Gun 4th Light](img/fourthlight.webp)

 If you've entered a room with a cliff and 2 additional cave lights, you have taken a left at the fork and will need to head back.
-That's the room for the [Rebreather](/sons-of-the-forest/guides/rebreather/) however if you attempt to collect it now you will not be able to turn back for the Stun Gun.
+That's the room for the [Rebreather](/sons-of-the-forest/guides/rebreather/), however, if you attempt to collect that now you will not be able to turn back for the Leather Jacket.

+## Other Nearby Items
+In the same room as the Stun Gun, the [Leather Jacket](/sons-of-the-forest/guides/leather-jacket/) can be found to the left while facing the body as you enter the room.
+Additionally, the [Rebreather](/sons-of-the-forest/guides/rebreather/) can be found by taking a left at the fork at the 4th light.

 ## More Possible Locations
 Currently, there is only 1 known location for the Stun Gun.
 More locations may come in future updates, but at this time players can only obtain it at the location above.